mruettgers/preact-template-esp/README.md

 # preact-simple-esp

-A simple, minimal "Hello World" template for Preact CLI for being used on a ESP8266/ESP32
+A simple, minimal "Hello World" template for Preact CLI for being used on a ESP8266/ESP32.

-## About

-TBD.

 ## Usage